 Only courses in which a student has received a "C" or better may be applied to the minor.
-Students are limited to one minor in the Accounting or Management and Organizational Behavior programs.
-Students (except Bachelor of Arts in Management students) seeking a minor in Management and Organizational Behavior must complete with a grade of "C" or better 21 semester hours which must include ECON 101(3), 102(3); ACCT 111(3); MGT C300(3); and at least three unique 300-level courses in management.
+Students are limited to one minor in the accounting, business and economics, economics, finance, international business and economics, management and organizational behavior and marketing programs.
+Students (except Bachelor of Arts in Management students) seeking a minor in Management and Organizational Behavior must complete with a grade of "C" or better 21 semester credit hours which must include ECON 101(3), 102(3); ACCT 111(3); MGT 300(3); and at least three unique 300-level courses in management.
 A Bachelor of Arts in Management student may not minor in Management and Organization Behavior.
-A student who majors in Management and Organizational Behavior may not earn a minor in the undergraduate business department.
+A student who majors in Management and Organization Behavior.